XiayanZhou/Papers-on-Efficient-Diffusion-Models/README.md

 # Research-on-Efficient-Diffusion-Model-Research

   **Purpose:** We aim to provide a summary of **Efficient Diffusion Model**.
 More papers will be summarized.

+  **Homepage:** University of Science and Technology of China (USTC), [Intelligent Media Computing Lab (IMCL)](https://faculty.ustc.edu.cn/chenzhibo).

+  **Email:** xxxxxxx@mail.ustc.edu.cn

   If you have any suggestions or find our work helpful, feel free to contact us.

   If you find our survey is useful in your research or applications, please consider giving us a star 🌟.

-  **Homepage:** University of Science and Technology of China (USTC), [Intelligent Media Computing Lab](https://faculty.ustc.edu.cn/chenzhibo).

-  **Email:** ???.com

 ## Table of Contents